 The walls of your home colour your world.
 They are what set the mood for everyday life.
 So, the way you apply your paint can be just as important as the colour itself.

-- Mask your trim for cutting-in.
-Cutting-in is a technique whereby you paint with a brush or application pad, the areas that can’t be reached with a roller.
+Mask your trim for cutting in.
+Cutting in is a technique where you paint with a brush or application pad in areas that can’t be reached with a roller.

-- Load your brush by dipping it into the paint roughly half the length of the bristles.
+Load your brush by dipping it into the paint roughly half the length of the bristles.
 Tap the brush on the side of the paint pot to remove the excess.
-Start brushing a few centimeters from the corner or edge.
+Start brushing a few centimetres from the corner or edge.
 As you move the brush, you will establish the line of the edge of the paint.
-Drag the brush in to the edge so that the line on the paint follows the edging.
+Drag the brush into the edge so that the line on the paint follows the edging.